QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 -  the one-period risk-free interest rate is constant

-By using a secret weapon – *Markov jump linear quadratic dynamic programming* – we  allow interest rates to move over time in empirically interesting ways
+By using  *Markov jump linear quadratic dynamic programming* we  can allow interest rates to move over time in empirically interesting ways

 Also, by expanding the dimension of the